keshavsharma89/elm_program/README.md

       Write a function that takes a number and returns a list of its digits.
   16. rotateList:
       Write a function that rotates a list by k elements.
 For example [1,2,3,4,5,6] rotated by two becomes [3,4,5,6,1,2].
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?
+  17. todoApp:
+      A CRUD app, Todo listing of Tittle and detail.
+Add, Edit, Delete, and Delete all are there.